scottishgovernment/tradingnation.mygov.scot/pages/why-exporting-is-important.md

 ---

 {:.leader}
-In 2017, Scotland exported over **£32 billion** of products and services.
+Countries that export have stronger economies.

 ![Why exporting is important](/assets/images/hero/why-exportings-important-header.png)

 Exporting helps Scotland’s economy to grow and creates jobs.
-It also helps the Scottish Government collect more tax to:
+It helps the Scottish Government collect more tax to:
 * improve living standards
 * improve public services